 APPENDIX C: GLOSSARY OF TERMS

-Note: In this glossary, words indicated by * are used with a particular meaning in the context of this site, the thesis and Syntactic Structures in Music.
+Note: In this glossary, words indicated by * are used with a particular meaning in the context of this site, my thesis and Syntactic Structures in Music.
 Others are general terms included for completeness.

 Chord names identified by the note which is the root of the chord where this note is described by its alphabetic name.
 For example: A , A7, B min.
 Sometimes, lower case letters are used to denote minor chords and uppercase letters are used to denote major chords.
 This system avoids the need to refer to the prevalent key as is the case with relative (or Roman numeral) naming.
 This method is useful where modulation is involved.
 It also helps to easily identify root progressions.
 This method is common in pop and rock music but is also useful in classical analysis where modulation is involved.